kotgres/kotgres-benchmarks/README.md

 # Kotgres Benchmarks

-Benchmarks for to compare the performance of the best known ORMs for Kotlin and Java.
+Benchmarks for to compare the performance of well-known ORMs for Kotlin and Java versus Kotgres.

 The benchmarks have the goal to be as unbiased as possible and to follow the docs to implement the benchmark functions.